-1. When are my scores and feedback due?
+- 1. When are my scores and feedback due?

-Judges' scores and feedback are due on Wednesday, December 11, 2019.

-2. Is there an in-person judging requirement?

-No. All judging is conducted using our online platform.

-3. How many judges read each proposal?
+Judges' scores and feedback are due on Friday, December 17, 2021. - Is there an in-person judging requirement?No. All judging is conducted using our online platform. - 3.
+How many judges read each proposal?

-Each proposal will be read by at least 6 judges.
-Each judge will read approximately 8 proposals, but will be sent via email short (50 word) summaries of all projects in the social impact track that they are assigned to review proposals in.
+Each proposal will be read by at least 6-7 judges.
+Each judge will read up to 8 proposals, Upon request judges may receive via email short (50 word) summaries of all projects in the social impact track that they are assigned to review proposals in.

 - 4. About how long should it take to read, score, and comment on one proposal?

-We estimate that it will take judges approximately 45 minutes to read, score and comment on each proposal. - 5.
-Once I begin entering scores on the judging scorecard page on WizeHive, can I save my work and return to the page later to finish scoring?
+We estimate that it will take judges approximately 30-45 minutes to read, score and comment on each proposal. - 5.
+Once I begin entering scores on the judging scorecard page on Submittable, can I save my work and return to the page later to finish scoring?

 Yes.
 Click "Save Draft" at the bottom of the judging scorecard page to save your work.
-You can return at any time prior to the judging deadline to complete or edit your scores and feedback by clicking "Review" at the top of the page.
+You can return at any time prior to the judging deadline to complete or edit your scores and feedback by clicking on the submission.

-- 6. How many finalists will be selected in each social impact track?
+- 6. How many finalists will be selected? - We expect that this year, between 20-30 finalists will be selected. - 7.

-Depending on the number of applicants per track, between 3 and 5 finalists will be selected in each track, based on judges' feedback. - 7.
 How much financial support do winning teams receive and when will it be distributed?

-Award amounts will be determined based on the number of winners in each track.
 Awards will range from a minimum of \$5000 to a maximum of \$20,000.
-Awards will be dispersed in Summer 2020.
+Awards will be dispersed in Summer 2022.